AlexNabokikh/nix-config/README.md

 > [!IMPORTANT]
 > Substitute the placeholders before building:

-- `laptop` (in both the directory path and `configurations.nixos.laptop.module`) — the machine's hostname; matches the flake output name used by the `Makefile`
+- `laptop` in `configurations.nixos.laptop.module`: the machine's hostname and the flake output name used by the `Makefile`; using the same name for the directory is only a convention
-- `your-user` — the login username; must match the user account configured on the system
+- `your-user`: the managed account name on NixOS; on macOS it must match the existing login short name
 - the feature list (`nixos.niri`, …) — adjust to taste

 For macOS: